nadavshemesh/silver-reversing-sct/docs/sct/format.md

 These files typically contain information about characters, items, game events and game variables.
 An sct file is mainly composed of a code section and a data section that together tell the game's engine what game functions to call and when to call them, all interpreted by the game's engine in real time.

+Here's veranda.sct file if you want to follow along:
+[veranda.sct](./veranda.sct) file, you can download.

 ### Making sense of the .sct binary file
 The information presented here is my findings upon investigating the .sct file format (mainly using a Hex editor), trying to make sense of it by guessing, testing and staring at it.
 Please be aware that some parts are likely to be inaccurate or plain wrong.